Crescent City, California: Tsunamis

-The topography of the sea floor surrounding Crescent City has the effect of focusing tsunamis.
+The bathymetry of the sea floor surrounding Crescent City has the effect of focusing tsunamis.
 According to researchers at Humboldt State University and the University of Southern California, the city experienced tsunami conditions 31 times between the years 1933 and 2008.
 Although many of these incidents were barely perceptible, eleven events included wave measurements exceeding one meter, four events caused damage, and one event in particular is commonly cited as "the largest and most destructive recorded tsunami to strike the United States Pacific Coast."
+The area is vulnerable to tsunamis generated by large earthquakes in remote parts of the Pacific Ocean, as well as locally by earthquakes along the Cascadia subduction zone and the Mendocino triple junction.

-On March 27, 1964, the Great Alaskan earthquake off Anchorage, Alaska, set in motion local landslide tsunamis, as well as a trans-Pacific wave.
+On March 27, 1964, the Great Alaskan earthquake in the Prince William Sound area, set in motion local landslide tsunamis, as well as a trans-Pacific wave.
 The tsunami wave travel time to Crescent City was 4.1 hours after the earthquake, but it only produced localized flooding.
 The second and third waves to hit Crescent City were smaller, but the fourth wave struck with a height of approximately 20 ft after having drawn the harbor out nearly dry.
 The next morning the damage was counted: 289 buildings and businesses had been destroyed; 1,000 cars and 25 large fishing vessels had been crushed; 12 people were confirmed dead, over 100 were injured, and more were missing; and 60 blocks had been inundated, with 30 city blocks destroyed.
+Many victims had returned to the area before the fourth wave struck thinking that the event had passed.
 Although most of the missing were later accounted for, not all were tracked down.
 Insurance adjusters estimated that the city received more damage from the tsunami on a block-by-block basis than did Anchorage from the initial earthquake.

 The tsunami raced down the West Coast with more deaths and destruction, but no other location was hit as hard.
 Crescent City bore the brunt, due to its offshore geography, position relative to the earthquake's strike-line, underwater contours such as the Cobb Seamount, and the position of rivers near the city.
 Although houses, buildings, and infrastructure were later rebuilt, years passed before the city recovered from the devastation to lives, property, and its economy.
-Since the 1980s, the breakwater has been protected from normal storm waves by hundreds of Dolos armor units, 38 ton concrete shapes.
+Since the 1980s, a jetty that serves as a breakwater has been protected from normal storm waves by hundreds of Dolos armor units, 38-ton concrete shapes.